TAP-GGC/Project-Impulse/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-By teaching the basics of a simple circuit, we hope to inspire curiosity in robotics.
-Understanding how basic components like wires, batteries, and LEDs work together to create a functioning circuit can serve as a foundation for exploring more complex projects.